JacksonGlover/CSCN71030_Section2_Group5/README.md

 # CSCN71030_Section2_Group5
-A text adventure game written for a class which focuses on collaboration &amp; group work Total commit count before porting over: 73
+A text adventure game written for a class which focuses on collaboration &amp; group work
+<br>Total commit count before porting over: 73